 Looks like the universal symbol for reuse with the suggestion of membranes in the middle of the triangle.
 But… really it is just a guitar pick.

 M|MBR maintains numerous partnerships with industry leaders to provide better service, pricing, and delivery to our customers.

 We have the flexibility of a small company, the commitment that comes with being employee owned, and the support of multi-billion-dollar industry leaders.
-It’s a good match that benefits our customers.
+It’s a good match that benefits our customers and their projects.

 We have a multi-disciplinary staff of senior designers, technicians, project managers, and MBR specialists with engineering backgrounds.
 Our team has 14 years of experience, on average, working directly with or on MBR systems.
 In all, we helped to bring 8 membrane technologies to the U.S. market since 2001.
 We have also supported the delivery of over 300 MBR systems ranging in size from 5,000 gallons per day to 42,000,000 gpd.
 Our controls and integration team at Hyperion International Technologies has successfully delivered over 150 MBR systems.